ferb97/Java-Term-Project-Final/README.md

   - Jersey Number
   - Weekly Salary
 - Clubs are preloaded with **5 players each**, with a maximum of **7 players per club**.
-- Users can login as the following 5 clubs: Manchester United, Manchester City, Chelsea, Liverpool, Arsenal
+- Users can login as the following 5 clubs: Manchester United, Manchester City, Chelsea, Liverpool, Arsenal.

 ### Main Menu Options
 1. **Search Players**: Search for players based on various criteria: